AdamBien/z/README.md

 # z
 Zero-Dependency Java Projects

-All projects in this repository are Java 25 applications without external dependencies.
-They run in source-file mode using only Java SE APIs.
+A curated collection of Java projects following the "z" (zero) philosophy: no external dependencies, pure Java SE APIs.
+Each project is self-contained and can be copied directly into your codebase or used standalone.

 ## Projects